apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 #### Train

-The Trainer component behaves like the Transform component, but instead of looking for a `preprocessing_fn`, it requires a `run_fn` function to be present in the specified `module_file`.
+The Trainer component behaves like the Transform component, but instead of looking for a `preprocessing_fn`, it requires a `run_fn` function in the specified `module_file`.
 Our simple implementation creates a stub model using `tf.Keras` and saves the resulting model to a directory.

 {{< highlight file="sdks/python/apache_beam/examples/ml-orchestration/tfx/coco_captions_utils.py" >}}
 {{< code_sample "sdks/python/apache_beam/examples/ml-orchestration/tfx/coco_captions_utils.py" tfx_run_fn >}}